St. Jude Children's Research Hospital

 For his work, Dr. Downing has received numerous honors, including the Association for Molecular Pathology Award for Excellence in Molecular Diagnostics, which recognizes lifetime, pioneering achievement, particularly in regard to molecular diagnostics and molecular medicine.
 In 2013, he was elected to the Institute of Medicine of the National Academy of Sciences (now known as National Academy of Medicine), and in 2016, he was named a fellow of the American Academy of Arts and Sciences.
 Most recently, he was awarded the Society of Memorial Sloan Kettering Prize and the E. Donnall Thomas Lecture and Prize from the American Society of Hematology.
 In addition, Dr. Downing served on a Blue Ribbon Panel to advise former Vice President Joe Biden’s National Cancer Moonshot Initiative through the National Cancer Institute.

 Dr. Downing has been supported throughout his career by his wife, Mariea.
-They are the proud parents of three children, Melissa, Suzy and Michael, and have four grandchildren, Jude, Lucy, Charlie and Maggie.
+They are the proud parents of three children, Melissa, Suzy and Michael, and have five grandchildren, Jude, Lucy, Charlie, Maggie and Frances.

 About St. Jude Children’s Research Hospital